About Bridgeport

 Criminal Records

 The criminal records ecosystem in Harrison County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Harrison County Sheriff's Office and local police departments maintain these records, which are essential for background checks and legal proceedings.
 Residents can request criminal records through the West Virginia State Police, which provides statewide background checks.
-The West Virginia Bureau of Investigation offers additional resources for accessing criminal history information, ensuring transparency and public safety.
+The West Virginia State Police offers additional resources for accessing criminal history information, for openness and public safety.

 Vital Records

 Residents of Bridgeport can obtain vital records, such as birth certificates, death records, and marriage licenses, through the West Virginia Department of Health and Human Resources' Vital Registration office.
 This state-level agency oversees the management and preservation of these important documents.
-Additionally, the Bridgeport City Clerk's office can provide guidance and assistance in navigating the process of requesting vital records, ensuring that local residents have easy access to the information they need.
+The Bridgeport City Clerk's office can provide guidance and assistance in navigating the process of requesting vital records, so that local residents have easy access to the information they need.

 Business & Licensing Records